canada-ca/canada-ca.github.io/_posts/2019-03-25-design-update.md

 ## We want to hear from you ##
-Let us know what you think about task management.
+Let us know what you think about the Canada.ca design update.
 Email us at [dto-btn@tbs-sct.gc.ca](mailto:dto-btn@tbs-sct.gc.ca) or tweet using the hashtag #Canadadotca.